adrian-pino/k8s-installation/README.md

-CONTAINERD_VERSION=1.6.31-1 # Needed for master and worker installation IS_MASTER=true              # Needed for master and worker installation MASTER_NODE_IP=172.28.5.51  # Needed for master installation (not used in worker installation) POD_CIDR=172.25.0.0/16      # Needed for master installation (not used in worker installation) -> Update it for each new cluster
+CONTAINERD_VERSION=1.6.31-1 # Needed for master and worker installation IS_MASTER=true              # Needed for master and worker installation MASTER_NODE_IP=172.28.5.51  # Needed for master installation (not used in worker installation) POD_CIDR=172.25.0.0/16      # Needed for master installation (not used in worker installation).
+Recommendation: update it for each new cluster
+SERVICE_CIDR=10.96.0.0/12   # Needed for master installation (not used in worker installation).
+Recommendation: update it for each new cluster
 ################################
 ```